WeisongZhao/PANELpy/README.md

 </p>
 <br>

 rFRC (rolling Fourier ring correlation) mapping and simplified PANEL (Pixel-level ANalysis of Error Locations) (w/o RSM) pinpointing.
 This repository will be in continued development.
 The full PANEL can be found in [PANELM](https://github.com/WeisongZhao/PANELM).
 If you find this useful, please cite the corresponding publication.
-[Weisong Zhao et al. Quantitatively mapping local quality of super-resolution microscopy by rolling Fourier ring correlation, <!-- Nature Biotechnology -->, X, XXX-XXX (2022)](https://doi.org/10.1101/2022.12.01.518675).
+[Weisong Zhao et al. Quantitatively mapping local quality of super-resolution microscopy by rolling Fourier ring correlation, Light: Science & Applications (2023)](https://doi.org/10.1038/s41377-023-01321-0).
 More details on [demo.ipynb](https://github.com/WeisongZhao/PANELpy/blob/main/demo.ipynb).
 If it helps your research, please cite our work in your publications.

 See also [PANELM Wiki](https://github.com/WeisongZhao/PANELM/wiki/) & [PANELJ Wiki](https://github.com/WeisongZhao/PANELJ/wiki/).